Xetibo/ReSet-Doc/sections/appendix/risks.typ

     seamless as planned.
   ], "Low", "Rare", "Marginal", [
     Potential use of alternative integrations.\
-    Example: The standard NetworkManager doesn't integrate well → use Systemd-networkd instead.
+    Example: The standard NetworkManager does not integrate well → use Systemd-networkd instead.
   ],
 )